franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 ```bash
 $ git clone https://github.com/franciscozorrilla/EMBOMicroCom.git
 ```
 Copy the code above after the `$` into your terminal window.
+Note: if you use the built-in code-copy button, make sure you delete the `$` before entering the commands in your terminal.

 <details>
     <summary>Click to see expected output</summary>